arunsivaramanneo/GPU-Viewer/README.md

 5. **Arch based distro** - 	[![Packaging status](https://repology.org/badge/vertical-allrepos/gpu-viewer.svg)](https://repology.org/project/gpu-viewer/versions) - users should be able to grab the application at https://aur.archlinux.org/packages/gpu-viewer/ or by running command **yaourt -s gpu-viewer** from the terminal .
 This should automatically take care of the dependencies.
 Thanks to **Dan Johnson (strit)** for maintaining the AUR Package
 6. **Fedora (RPM) based distro** run the command **sudo dnf -y install clinfo egl-utils mesa-demos mesa-vulkan-drivers python3 vdpauinfo vulkan-tools** from the terminal, then complete steps 7 to 10.
 7. For others please follow steps 7 to 10
 8. Download the file  and Extract to a folder
-9. Navigate to extracted folder, open terminal and enter ./install and follow on-screen instruction.
+9. Navigate to extracted folder, open terminal and enter below commands
+    - meson _build
+    - cd _build
+    - ninja install
 10. Once completed,Application can be accessed at menu->System/Administration/System tools->GPU Viewer
 11. For **Vulkan Tab** to work Install vulkan-tools (sudo apt-get install vulkan-tools) in Ubuntu, vulkan-tools in Arch, Vulkan in Solus, also Vulkan enabled drivers should be installed.
 The installer should be able to take care of this dependency in Debian based distro and Solus.